waszkiewiczj/docker-shell/README.md

 ## Compatibility

 This is my private and made only out of passion project.
 That's why it can be not compatible with every environment possible.
-It is also made with purpose of working on Linux systems to use all the abilities of Docker engine ran bare-metal and not with Docker Desktop, so suport for MacOS/Windows is very unlikely to happen.

 I personally use it daily on Ubuntu operating system and this is the platform that I am mostly focused on.